womenwhocoderichmond/chapter-organization/leadership-resources/README.md

 # Women Who Code RVA Leadership Resources

 Welcome to the Women Who Code RVA Leadership resource page.
-Considering joingin the leadership team?
+Considering joining the leadership team?
 Wondering what your commitment to WWCode Richmond is as a current lead?
 Just curious about what the network leaders do?
-Then youre at the right spot!
+Then you're at the right spot!
 Below you'll find all the details about the Women Who Code Richmond leadership organization.
 If you're interested in becoming part of the leadership team please see our [becoming a leader](becoming_a_leader.md) page for more information.
 We'd love to have you on the team.